plone/training/docs/mastering-plone/what_is_plone.md

 # What is Plone?

-Plone is an Open Source Content Management System (CMS) built in Python.
+Plone is an Open Source Content Management System (CMS).
 A CMS lets non-technical people create and maintain content for a public website or an intranet in a web browser.

 - Open Source
+- 25 years of experience
-- Written and extensible in `Python`
+- Written and extensible in Python and JavaScript
 - {doc}`Plone REST API<plone6docs:plone.restapi/docs/source/index>`
-- `Volto`: `React` based frontend and editor
+- Volto: React-based frontend and editor
 - Based on the web framework {term}`Zope`
-- Database: `Zope object database` {term}`ZODB` or relational database
+- Database: Zope Object Database ({term}`ZODB`) or relational database
 - Runs on Linux-based systems
 - Docker images available

 Plone has a multitude of powerful features, is easily accessible to editors, but also fun for developers.

 - Workflow-driven, collaborative management of content
-- Industrial strength security and access control
+- Industrial-strength security and access control
 - Limitless extensibility and huge ecosystem of add-ons

 The modular and open component architecture of Plone allows you to change or extend Plone in every aspect!